ARPA-SIMC/meteosatlib/README.md

   and is set up as a git submodule here.
 Use `git checkout --recurse-submodules` to obtain the sources.

-Besides the optional PublicDecompWT.zip requisite described above, meteosatlib is a standard autotools package.
+Besides PublicDecompWT requisite described above, meteosatlib is a standard autotools package.
 See the INSTALL file for detailed instructions, which generally can be summarised as tue usual: